liangdefeng/TaxAIKnowledgeBase/README.md

 # TaxAIKnowledgeBase
-An AI Knowledgebase for Chinese Tax Regulations.
+An AI Knowledgebase for Chine	se Tax Regulations.